LookACastle/Oiram/README.md

 ﻿# Oiram
-Totally not a clone of Mario made for a school project
+Totally not a clone of Mario

 fell like making a level you self? well it is farely simple, go into the levels folder and begin editing in one of the level images.